Time tracking shouldn't waste your time. Here's how to fit Timeneye time tracking in your workflow so you can take care of your time without even...

 Here’s how you can use Timeneye to audit how you spent your time, by using Timeneye’s reporting features.

-A time audit should help you better understand where you spent your time.
-Basically, you take a look at how you’ve spent your time and what you’ve been working at, comparing the data with your goals and expectations.
+A time audit is an alanysis of how you use your time.
+It should help you better understand exactly where you spent your time.
+By knowing where and how you’ve spent your time and what you’ve been working at, you can compare the data with your goals and expectations.

 A time audit is a useful tool to make improvements to your time management, cut the guesswork in your estimates, and set more realistic productivity goals.